Trimmer Presentation Outline

 H. Gas tank is full.
 See through fuel tank.

-I. Enclosed throttle cable and protected carb. – no damage can occur.
+I. Enclosed throttle cable and protected carb. – no damage

 J. Air cleaner is free of debris, clean and oiled.